grantsrb/numberline/README.md

 The agent receives a +1 reward if each target has a single item located in its column at the end of the episode.

 ##### Environment v1
 The agent receives a +1 reward if there exists a single item for each target.
-Alignment is not considered.
+The agent must align the items along a single row.

 ##### Environment v2
 The agent receives a +1 reward if there exists an item for each target.
-All items must be aligned along a single column.
+All items must be aligned along a single row.

 ##### Environment v3
 The agent receives a +1 reward if each target has a single item located in its column at the end of the episode.